markusvoelter/KotlinDES/README.md

 ## Open Issues

-* No support for dense time.
-If you register multiple events for the same time, their execution order is non-deterministic.
-Potential simple solution: add a global counter as part of the time that is sorted after the main time.
+* Performance: more efficient sorted list for the queue
+* Performance: We could add a variant of monitors that fire only once;
+  they would then be removed from the list so we don't unnecessarily continue testing condition.
+* Performance: Simulation.latest is inefficient.